Week 12: Modules and Classes

 Homework

 • Homework problems should always be your individual work.
 Please review the collaboration policy and ask the course staff if you have questions.
+Remember: Put comments at the start of each problem to tell us how you worked on it.

 • Double check your file names and return values.
 These need to be exact matches for you to get credit.